xcsp3team/PyCSP3-models/realistic/CableTreeWiring/README.md

 See paper cited below.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2020 Minizinc challenge.
-No Licence was explicitly mentioned (MIT Licence is assumed).
+For the original MZN model, no licence was explicitly mentioned (MIT Licence is assumed).

 ## Data Example
   A031.json